Learning

 Switch mutual fund: Tax implications on switching mutual fund schemes

 Even if the new scheme is from the same fund house, the investor has to pay the capital gains tax.
-Switching funds is considered as redemption as we are exiting the original investment.
-The tax amount depends on the type of fund - if the old scheme was an equity fund or a non-equity fund.
+Switching funds is considered a redemption as we are exiting the original investment.
+The tax amount depends on the type of fund – whether it was an equity or non-equity fund under the old scheme.

-In case of a non-equity fund, if the holding period is less than three years, the gains are termed as short-term capital gains.
+In the case of a non-equity fund (debt fund), if the holding period is less than three years, the gains are termed as short-term capital gains.
 They are added to the income and taxed as per the investor's income slab.
-If the holding period is more than three years, it is counted as a long-term capital gain and is taxable at 20 per cent after indexation.
+If the holding period is more than three years, it is counted as a long-term capital gain and is taxable at 20 per cent.

 Suggested watch: When should I change mutual fund schemes?